Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 - A prover wants to convince a verifier that something is true without revealing why it is true.

 - They are mostly interactive protocols, but mostly we'll turn them non-interactive and deal with their non-interactive variety.

+Notes:
+ - Interactive means multiple back and forthes between parties.
+It requires that the parties to be online at the same time.
+ - Non-interactive means one party post their contribution and the other party could use the data at the time of their convinience.
+   This does not require the praties to be online at the same time.
 ---

 ## What can we show?